If the mic is not working on your Android phone, you probably can’t communicate with your friends and family.

 - Click on the Reset button to completely reset your phone to the factory settings.

-After resetting your phone, restart your phone.
+After resetting your phone, restart the phone.
 Your mic will start working properly.

 Take It to a Repair Shop